 Fall 2012- Private Law, Nation-building, and Economic Growth: A Comparison of U.S. and Indian Private Law

-The course will meet weekly in the Fall.
-Over Spring Break, the class will undertake a seven-day field visit to India.
-In New Delhi, the group will meet with Indian lawyers, judges, legislators, regulators, and scholars.
-These meetings will allow students to observe how mechanisms of private law work in actual practice.
-There are no pre-requisites for enrolling; no prior knowledge of Indian law or the substantive areas are needed.
+The course met weekly in the Fall.
+Over Spring Break, the class undertook a seven-day field visit to India.
+In New Delhi, the group met with Indian lawyers, judges, legislators, regulators, and scholars.
+These meetings allowed students to observe how mechanisms of private law work in actual practice.
+There were no pre-requisites for enrolling; no prior knowledge of Indian law or the substantive areas was required.